sksamra/DSC180B_B04_Capstone/README.md

 Work completed:

 - Created new visualization, Volcano Plot, wrote the code and implemented it into our pipeline in the visualize step
-- Updated the code pipeline to make the correlation heatmap more meaningful by adding color
+- Updated the code pipeline to make the correlation matrix more meaningful by adding color
 - Finished descriptions for EDA plots